 Neurologist expert #1 -2021

 “Encephalopathy is a broad term that applies to brain dysfunction due to factors outside of the nervous system, such as systemic illness, trauma, metabolic disturbances, environmental exposures and drugs/medications.
 Symptoms include cognitive dysfunction, incoordination of movements, weakness, difficulty walking, problems with vision and speech.
-While symptoms can mimic stroke, neuro imaging can be useful in refuting cerebral insult.
+While symptoms can mimic stroke, neuroimaging can be useful in refuting cerebrovascular insult.
 Neurophysiological testing is often used to clarify and prognosticate cerebral dysfunction.

 The claimant’s symptomatology and testing results corroborate encephalopathy as the leading clinical diagnosis.
 Specifically referring to drug-induced encephalopathy, any genetic polymorphism may influence the metabolism, excretion or action of the drug depending on single or multiple genes or by changes in gene expression.
 The claimant was proven to have slower metabolism of psychotropic medications (e.g., genetic pleomorphisms in CYP2C19, CYP2D6, and CYP3A4).
 The long-term effects of toxic levels of Lexapro and/or Trazadone predisposed him to encephalopathy.”

 “CF’s case clearly demonstrates the importance of understanding medication half-life, CYP450 interactions in the development of medication toxicity, and an individual’s pharmacogenetics disposition.
 Genetic cytochrome P450 testing revealed that CF was found to have problems with his serotonin transporter gene SLC6A4 as well as reduced enzymatic activity of both CYP2D6 and CYP2C9 enzymes.
 Without question, his long-term exposure to long acting serotonergic medications has caused irreversible and permanent brain injury (toxic encephalopathy).”